Skip to main content

 • Candida (a yeast that causes the mouth infection thrush)

 Myocarditis can interfere with heart function, and the heart muscle can be permanently damaged.
-Scar tissue may form as a result of the inflammation and interfere with heart function, plus increase the risk for abnormal heart rhythms.
+Scar tissue may form because of the inflammation, and this can increase the risk for abnormal heart rhythms.
 However, myocarditis doesn’t always cause permanent damage to the heart.
-Like other infections, it may resolve (clear up on its own) without the person ever being aware he or she had it.
+Like other infections, it may clear up on its own without the person ever being aware they had it.

 Causes of myocarditis in children